10 Things I Wish Every Marketing Student Knew

 LeBron James and Dwayne Wade iconic photo for Miami Heat.

-That’s the list.
+That’s it, that’s my list.

 Photo credit: Morry Gash/AP Photo